 In addition, follow-up assessments are optional to record in the NRS.
 Facilities can choose to submit follow-up data on some, all or none of their clients.
-A total of 4 facilities submitted 2020-2021 follow-up data.
 Consequently, only limited follow-up information is available in the NRS.
+No facilities submitted 2023-2024 follow-up data.